curiosity-ai/LlmTornado/src/LlmTornado.Agents.Dnd/README.md

 ### Persistence
 - **Save/Load System**: Your progress is automatically saved every 5 turns
 - **Multiple Save Slots**: Manage multiple game sessions
+- **Adventure Revisions**: Every generated or edited campaign is stored as an immutable revision so earlier drafts are never lost
 - **Full State Persistence**: Locations, items, player stats, and game history are all preserved

+### Adventure Revision Storage
+Generated adventures live under `Game_Data/GeneratedAdventures/<adventure-name>/revisions/`.
+Each run of the generator—or an edit session triggered from the main menu—creates a new folder such as `rev_001`, `rev_002`, etc.
+A manifest file `revisions.json` tracks every revision along with timestamps and lineage so you can pick the exact draft to load or edit later.

 ## Getting Started